aslatter/aws-eks-sandbox/README.md

 # Using

 Create a file `terraform.tfvar` in the root of your checkout of this repo.
-By default, none of the provisioed resources admit traffic from the public internete.
+By default, none of the provisioned resources admit traffic from the public internet.

 Variables you'll need to modify:
-* `assume_role` - ARN of IAM Roles to assume when calling AWS APIs (inlcuding the Kubernetes API endpoint).
+* `assume_role` - ARN of IAM Roles to assume when calling AWS APIs (including the Kubernetes API endpoint).
 * `aws_account_id` - the account you wish to create the cluster in.
 * `public_access_cidrs` - IPv4 addresses to allow access from.